 Beyond stem cells, other regenerative tools can support the healing process.
 Platelet-Rich Plasma (PRP) therapy uses a concentration of platelets from your own blood, which are rich in growth factors that accelerate tissue repair.
 Exosomes are another exciting option.
 These tiny vesicles act as messengers, carrying vital proteins and genetic information between cells to coordinate and enhance the body’s healing response.
 Often used in combination with stem cells, these therapies can create a more robust environment for tissue regeneration, helping you achieve better outcomes.

-Why Regenerative Medicine Gets to the Root of the Problem
+Why Regenerative Medicine Targets the Root Cause

 The fundamental difference between regenerative medicine and traditional pain management is the goal.
 While medication can temporarily block pain signals, it doesn’t fix the disc itself.
 Regenerative medicine focuses on actually repairing and regenerating the damaged tissues that are causing the problem.
 By addressing the underlying injury, these therapies offer a more holistic and sustainable solution.
 The aim is not just to make you feel better for a little while, but to restore function and provide lasting relief so you can get back to living your life fully.